Careers Service

 Mentoring programme

-This programme connects fresh graduates with more experienced alumni for guidance and exchange of ideas.
+This programme connects new graduates with more experienced alumni for guidance and exchange of ideas.
 It is a learning partnership by which mentees meet their mentors regularly to receive support on their professional and personal development, including career paths, exploring options, setting goals and strategies to achieve them.
 Mentors listen, question and offer advice once the mentee has had the opportunity to explore the options for themselves.

 You will also be part of Global Campus Alumni (GCA), the largest human rights alumni network with over 4000 graduates from around the world comprising all alumni from the Global Campus Master’s programmes.
 GCA organises activities, networking events and connects with Global Campus partners to promote the skills and ideas of the alumni.